WHSproates/game-integration-harness/README.md

 `gameShowDeposit` - Game will publish this topic in order to trigger the quick deposit dialog.
 No payload.

+`gameGetDeviceInfo` - Game will publish this topic in order to request device info from Sportsbook.
+No payload.
+See topic `deviceInfo`.

 Game will subscribe to the following topics which will be published by Sportsbook: